Daniel Farke: Krasnodar

 On 13 January 2022, Krasnodar announced that Farke had been appointed as the club's new head coach on a contract until 30 June 2024.
 He left the club on 2 March, along with the rest of his coaching staff, due to the Russian invasion of Ukraine.
-Due to the winter break and Krasnodar International Airport's military use, he did not manage in any matches for the club.
+Due to the winter break and Krasnodar International Airport's military use, he did not take charge of any matches for the club.

 Borussia Mönchengladbach

 On 4 June 2022, Farke was appointed head coach of Borussia Mönchengladbach on a three-year deal.
 His first match was a 9–1 win at amateurs SV Oberachern in the DFB-Pokal first round; six days later he won 3–1 at home to 1899 Hoffenheim in the first Bundesliga match of his entire career.
+Farke was sacked on 2 June 2023 after one season with the team, having finished 10th.
+He finished with a record of 12 wins, 10 draws and 14 losses.

+Leeds United

+On 4 July 2023, Farke was appointed as the manager of newly relegated Championship club Leeds United on a four-year contract.
+His debut on 6 August was a 2–2 draw at home to Cardiff City, having trailed 2–0.
+Having accumulated 90 points in his first season as manager, Leeds missed out on automatic promotion to the Premier League, before going on to lose the play-off final to Southampton.
+Farke led Leeds to promotion to the Premier League in the following season, winning the Championship title on goal difference with 100 points.